Robert Bruce Warden

 As reporter, Warden edited volume 2 of Ohio State Reports and began to edit volume 3 when Gov. Medill appointed him to a vacant Supreme Court seat on Dec.
 9, 1854.
 Warden was replaced on Feb.
 9, 1855.
 Warden authored 13 majority opinions for the December 1854 term of the Court that were published in volume 3 of Ohio State Reports.
 Among Warden’s opinions were those in the cases of Mortimer Faris v.
 The State of Ohio (1854) in which the Supreme Court affirmed the guilty verdict of the Morrow County Court of Common Pleas that violent resistance to an officer’s apparent lawful seizure of property is an unlawful act.
 The remedy to protest such seizure of property is through civil courts.

 Warden returned to his duties as Supreme Court reporter and edited volume 4 of Ohio State Reports before entering into private practice in Columbus with Otto Dressel.
 Later, Warden formed a law partnership with Henry B. Wilson, also in Columbus.
 In 1857, Warden published his only work of fiction: “Arvoirlich: a Romantic Tragedy in Five Acts.”
-While in private practice in Columbus, Warden also wrote a campaign biography of Steven A. Douglas called, “A Voter’s Version of the Life and Character of Steven Arnold Douglas” (1860), as well as a legal text, A System of American Authorities (1870).
+While in private practice in Columbus, Warden also wrote a campaign biography of Stephen A. Douglas called, “A Voter’s Version of the Life and Character of Stephen Arnold Douglas” (1860), as well as a legal text, A System of American Authorities (1870).

 Warden moved to Washington, D.C. in 1873 to continue his legal and writing careers.
 His son, Charles, joined him to practice law.
 In 1877, President Rutherford B. Hayes appointed the elder Warden to the District of Columbia’s Board of Health.
 Warden delivered a lecture titled, “Our Sanitary Interests” in 1878, which was published later that year.
 Warden, who spent the remainder of his life in Washington, D.C., also wrote and published “An Account of the Private Life and Public Services of Salmon Portland Chase” (1874), “An Essay on the Law of Art” (1878), “Law for All” (1878), and “At and Near the Capital: Familiar Letters to a Young American from an American Who Is No Longer Young” (1886).